ava-labs/coreth/plugin/evm/api.md

 #### WebSocket Endpoints

-> **Info:** On the [public API node](/docs/tooling/rpc-providers), it only supports C-Chain
-> websocket API calls for API methods that don't exist on the C-Chain's HTTP API
+> **Info:** The [public API node](https://build.avax.network/integrations#RPC%20Providers) (api.avax.network) supports HTTP APIs for X-Chain, P-Chain, and C-Chain, but websocket connections are only available for C-Chain.
+Other EVM chains are not available via websocket on the public API node.

 To interact with C-Chain via the websocket endpoint: